moonbeam-foundation/moonbeam-project-directory/defi/deficliq.md

 Rewards are defined which are based on the number of staking days.
 The penalty will be applied on early withdrawal that means if the user withdraws a staked token or Dev before the stake end time, the penalty will be applicable.

 The contract is divided into two contract
--> Cliq Token Contract
+ - **Cliq Token Smart Contract**
--> Staking Contract
+ - **Staking Contract**

-The Staking Smart Contract ecosystem offers a few core things :
+The Staking Smart Contract ecosystem constitute two smart contract which work together, these are:
  - **Cliq Token Smart Contract** — ERC20 based smart contract for token functionality.
  - **Staking Contract** — Staking Smart contract with functionalities like stake token, reward and penalty and withdraw stake function.